bauerceptor/teach25-embedded-systems/_pages/Software-I/5 - Introduction to C/Exercise Solution.md

 }
 ```

-### 5. Write a program to add, subtract, multiply and divide two integers using user defined type function with return type.
+### 5. Write a program to add, subtract, multiply and divide two integers using user defined type function with return type

 **Solution:**

 ```c
 #include <stdio.h>